Hiyoteam/hackchat-client-plus/README.md

 # hackchat-client-plus

 A tweaked hackchat client. aka hackchat++.
-Most code are from [https://github.com/hack-chat/main].
+Most code are from <https://github.com/hack-chat/main>.
-Hosted at [https://hcer.netlify.app] or [https://hc.thz.cool]\(thanks to Maggie, aka THZ, for hosting)
+Hosted at <https://hcer.netlify.app> or <https://hc.thz.cool> (thanks to Maggie, aka THZ, for hosting)

 Some of the current features:(* means optional features, which can be set to the original behavior instead of tweaked behavior)